PreTRM for Healthcare Providers An Instrumental Prenatal Assessment For Your Practice

 The PreTRM® Test provides you with your patients’ risk for spontaneous premature birth in asymptomatic singleton pregnancies.
 This pivotal information — provided in the form of an individual risk percentage — gives you sufficient time and vital insights to make informed treatment decisions with your patients.

-One in 10 Babies are Born Too Soon
+One in 10 Babies is Born Too Soon

 With an incidence of one in ten pregnancies1, preterm birth is considered by many medical experts to be a public health crisis.
 The emotional, financial, and long-term health implications for preterm babies and their families can be overwhelming.
 Up until this point, ways to accurately predict the risk of a preterm delivery have been limited, with only a small percentage of high risk patients identified through clinical or demographic risk factors.